Indicative annual fees are based on a full year full time load (80 units). Find out more about fees

 The Bachelor of Pharmacy (Honours) will prepare you with the necessary theoretical and practical knowledge to get you on your way to becoming a registered pharmacist.

 This four year undergraduate program has been structured to meet the Australian Health Practitioner Regulation Agency (AHPRA) criteria for registration as a pharmacist.
 It is an integrated program consisting of lectures, practicals, tutorials and experiential learning through clinical placements and simulated learning environments.
 The program will build upon your existing knowledge of science whilst focusing on material that specifically relates to the knowledge, skills and attributes required as a pharmacist.
 The program includes opportunities to develop research skills and knowledge in the areas of Personalised Health Care and Health Technologies Assessment, such as Pharmacoeconomics.
-The provision of health care to Aboriginal and Torres Strait Island People is integrated throughout the program together with the teaching and understanding of cultural diversity in Australia and Internationally, which are critical to professional pharmacy practice.
+The provision of health care to Aboriginal and Torres Strait Islander People is integrated throughout the program together with the teaching and understanding of cultural diversity in Australia and internationally, which are critical to professional pharmacy practice.

 Pharmacists are one of the most accessible health professionals and work closely with patients to assist them with managing their medicines and disease states as well as promoting health and improving quality of life.
 As a pharmacist you will work closely with patients, assisting them to manage medications and diseases as well as provide expertise to promote general health.
 You will counsel patients on the proper use of medications, provide advice on symptoms, the management of common ailments, prepare and formulate medications and provide health education.
 Pharmacists are also involved in consultation with doctors and other health care providers to ensure appropriate and safe use and prescribing of medication.